-The Python If Else Statement is an extension to the If Statement (which we discussed in the earlier post).
-The If condition will only executes the statements when the given condition is true and if the condition is false, it will not execute statements.
+The Python If Else Statement is an extension to the If (which we discussed in the earlier post).
+The If condition will only executes the code block when the given condition is true and if the condition is false, it will not execute statements.

 In real world, it would be nice to execute something when the condition fails.
 To do so, Python If else statement is used.
-Here, Else statement will execute the statements when the condition fails.
+Here, Else block will execute the code when the condition fails.

 Python If Else Syntax

-The syntax of If Else Statement in Python is
+The syntax of the Python If Else Statement is

-if (Test condition): # If the condition is TRUE then these statements will be executed True statements else # If the condition is FALSE then these statements will be executed False statements
+if (Test condition): # The condition is TRUE then these statements will be executed True statements else # When the condition evaluates to FALSE then these statements will execute False statements

-If the test condition present in the above Python If else structure is true, True statements executed.
-Otherwise, False statements executed.
+If the test condition present in the above Python If else structure is evaluated to true, True statements executed.
+When it return false, False code executed.

 Python If Else Statement Example

-In this Python If Else statement program we are going to place 4 different print statements.
-If the condition is true we will print 2 different statements, if the condition is false we will print another 2 statements using if else statement.
+In this Python If Else program we are going to place 4 different lines.
+If the condition is met true, it will display 2 different statements, if the conditional expression evaluated to false we will show the other 2 statements using this else block code.

 Please save this Python file and run the script by pressing F5.
-We enter 60 as marks, which is greater than 50 that’s why it printed (s1 and s2 statement) inside the If statement block.
+We enter 60 as marks, which is greater than 50.
+That’s why it printed (s1 and s2) inside the If block.